shivannis/xandr-docs-public/xandr-docs/articles/monetize/curated-deals.md

 ---
-Title : Curated Deals
-Description : <b>Note:</b> Deal curation is not available to ms.date: 10/28/2023
-all clients.
-Contact your Xandr representative
+title : Microsoft Monetize - Curated Deals description : This page covers concepts on Curated Deals and addresses common questions associated with it. ms.date: 10/28/2023
 ---

-# Curated Deals
+# Microsoft Monetize - Curated deals

+> [!NOTE]
-<b>Note:</b> Deal curation is not available to
+> Deal curation is not available to all clients.
-all clients.
 Contact your Xandr representative for information on how you can be enabled for deal curation.

->

-## Microsoft Curate Client Overview
+## Microsoft Curate client overview

 Microsoft Curate enables curators like retailers, data companies, independent trading desks, and other media companies to